chaos-mesh/website/versioned_docs/version-2.3.3/define-scheduling-rules.md

   duration: '12s'
 ```

 The fields in `Schedule` are described below, mostly similar to fields in Kubernetes `CronJob`.
-You can refer to [documentation of Kubernetes CronJob](https://kubernetes.io/zh/docs/concepts/workloads/controllers/cron-jobs/) for more information.
+You can refer to the [documentation of Kubernetes CronJob](https://kubernetes.io/zh/docs/concepts/workloads/controllers/cron-jobs/) for more information.

 :::note